turingschool/frontend-lightning-talks/schedule-1806.md

 3. Javscript function prototypes
 4.  jQuery chaining - the good, the bad, the ugly
 5. Web scrapers - the what, the why, the how
-Tobin Nelson- Accessibility do’s and don’ts and/or deep dive
+4. Accessibility do’s and don’ts and/or deep dive
 7. CSS positioning - all the techniques, pros/cons, results
 8. Media queries - screens + beyond
 9. Javscript - closures